 - Drag and drop files from the browser directly to the headset

-- On PC, open FileZilla, connect to the Quest IP
+- On PC, open FileZilla or any FTP client, connect to the Quest IP

 - Transfer at full local Wi-Fi speed

-Both methods are faster and easier than using USB with Meta's ADB-based file transfer restrictions.
+All three methods are faster and easier than using USB with Meta's ADB-based file transfer restrictions, which require developer mode and often disconnect mid-transfer.

 Pico 4 — Android Files